Where to buy face masks in Melbourne right now

 Lots of local creatives are making their own – here’s where to get them

-For people living under stage three restrictions right now, it’s recommended that you wear a face mask when you leave your home for one of the four permissible reasons.
-Health officials and premier Dan Andrews have recommended wearing a cloth mask or a surgical mask if it’s difficult to keep 1.5 metres away from others.
+For people living under stage three restrictions right now, it’s now mandatory (from July 23) that you wear a face mask when you leave your home for one of the four permissible reasons.

+You do not have to be wearing a hospital-grade face mask to leave home; residents can wear reusable cloth masks, a homemade face mask or a face covering (such as a scarf or bandana).

 RECOMMENDED: Read what Victoria’s Department of Health and Human Services says about mask use in metro Melbourne.